-We determine suppliers' transactions based on the supply chain DD results in accordance with our Manual.
-High-Risk: Any transaction with a supplier that is found to be involved in money laundering, financing of terrorism, promotion of conflict, human rights violations, fraudulent misrepresentation of origin, direct or indirect support for illegal non-state armed groups, and negative ESG impacts shall be stopped immediately.
-Likely High-Risk: Any transaction with a supplier that is suspected to be involved in specified activities shall be suspended until accurate additional information is acquired through the enhanced DD (EDD) accompanying on-site investigation.
+We determine whether to proceed with suppliers' transactions based on the supply chain DD results in accordance with our Manual.

+High-Risk: Any transaction with a supplier found to be involved in money laundering, financing of terrorism, promotion of conflict, human rights violations, fraudulent misrepresentation of origin, direct or indirect support for illegal non-state armed groups, and negative ESG impacts shall be stopped immediately.
+Likely High-Risk: Any transaction with a supplier suspected to be involved in specified activities shall be suspended until accurate additional information is acquired through the enhanced DD (EDD) accompanying on-site investigation.

-Potentially High-Risk: Any transaction with a supplier that does not satisfy all specified conditions but is making good-faith efforts, aims for a goal, and endeavors to improve its practices within a reasonable time frame shall be continued.
+Potentially High-Risk: Any transaction with a supplier that does not meet all specified conditions but demonstrates good-faith efforts and a commitment to improving its practices within a reasonable timeframe shall be allowed to continue.

-As risk mitigation measures, we should conduct enhanced due diligence before entering into a transaction, or at least within 6 months until we can decide whether or not to do business with the supplier.
-On-site investigation shall be conducted by an external expert and/or internal staff with skills and experience sufficient to conduct the on-site investigation.
+As part of our risk mitigation measures, enhanced due diligence shall be conducted prior to entering into a transaction, or at least within six months, to determine whether to proceed with the supplier.
+On-site investigations shall be conducted by either external experts or internal staff with the necessary skills and experience.

-In the event that we are unable to conduct on-site investigation, the transaction shall be suspended.
+If an on-site investigation cannot be conducted, the transaction shall be suspended.
 We require the supplier to develop and implement an improvement plan with clear, documented performance objectives within a reasonable timeframe if the on-site investigation reveals risks that must be mitigated.
 The improvement plan must include clear performance objectives with qualitative and/or quantitative indicators to measure the extent of improvement.
-The transaction shall be suspended without measurable improvement within six months of implementing the improvement plan.
+The transaction shall be suspended if measurable improvement is not achieved within six months of implementing the improvement plan.

 The Board of Directors convenes every month.
 If any suppliers are identified as high-risk during the supplier risk assessment, the supplier's profile, the results of the risk assessment, and the evaluation of their supply chain are reported and evaluated by the Board.
 In addition to these monthly meetings, the year-end Board meeting includes a report on the risk assessment records based on the results of the annual internal audit.

-The internal audit for FY2023 did not find any nonconformities or transactions requiring mitigation measures.
+The internal audit for FY2024 did not identify any nonconformities or transactions requiring mitigation measures.